 - 2 c. heavy cream

 - 1 T. melted butter, plus 1/2 tsp.
 Kosher salt for roasting the pecans

-Pour the custard through the sieve and stir it into the cream.
+- Pour the custard through the sieve and stir it into the cream.
 Add vanilla and stir until cool over the ice bath.
-Chill mixture thoroughly in the refrigerator.
+Chill the mixture thoroughly in the refrigerator.

-While the mixture is chilling, preheat the oven to 350°.
-In a medium bowl, melt the tablespoon of butter and add the pecans, stirring to coat.
+- While the mixture is chilling, preheat the oven to 350° F. In a medium bowl, melt the tablespoon of butter and add the pecans, stirring to coat.
 Lay out the buttered pecans on a roasting pan in a single layer.
 Sprinkle with Kosher salt.
 Bake for 6 minutes, until lightly toasted.
 Let cool.
-Once cool, roughly chop the pecans and set aside.
+Once cool, roughly chop the pecans and set them aside.

 - Once the ice cream mixture is thoroughly chilled, freeze in your ice cream maker according to the manufacturer’s instructions.

 - After the ice cream has been formed in the ice cream maker, it will be fairly soft.
 Fold in the chopped pecans.

 - Put in an airtight plastic container and place in the freezer for a few hours.
 If it has been frozen for more than a day, you may need to let it sit at room temperature for a few minutes to soften it before serving.

 Amount Per Serving: Calories: 453Total Fat: 38gSaturated Fat: 19gTrans Fat: 1gUnsaturated Fat: 17gCholesterol: 210mgSodium: 321mgCarbohydrates: 23gFiber: 1gSugar: 22gProtein: 8g

 Nutrition information is automatically calculated by Nutritionix.
 I am not a nutritionist and cannot guarantee accuracy.
 If your health depends on nutrition information, please calculate again with your own favorite calculator.